bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 ## Runtime Non-Null Instrumentation

 The API and implementation use JetBrains `@NotNull` and `@Nullable` annotations heavily.
-Two dependencies support this:

-- `org.jetbrains:annotations` is provided for source-level nullability annotations.
-- `com.github.bbottema:jetbrains-runtime-annotations` is compiled in because Simple Java Mail inspects these annotations at runtime.
+`org.jetbrains:annotations` is compiled in for source-level and public API nullability annotations.
+Earlier versions also depended on `com.github.bbottema:jetbrains-runtime-annotations`, a runtime-retention fork of the JetBrains annotations, because the CLI inspected `@Nullable` by reflection to detect optional command arguments.
+CLI optionality is now represented separately with `@Cli.Optional`, so the runtime-retention fork is no longer needed.

 The root Maven build configures `se.eris:notnull-instrumenter-maven-plugin` to instrument main and test classes.
 The current configuration recognizes `org.jetbrains.annotations.Nullable` and `org.jetbrains.annotations.NotNull`, and excludes assertion helpers plus `ServerReply`.

 Implications:

 - Do not treat nullability annotations as cosmetic.
 They affect generated bytecode and runtime validation.
-- Adding or changing public API nullability can affect the CLI too: `BuilderApiToPicocliCommandsMapper` marks CLI parameters as required unless the parameter has `@Nullable`.
+- Adding or changing public builder API nullability can still affect the CLI ergonomics, but only when CLI optionality should follow.
+In that case add both `@Nullable` and `@Cli.Optional`; `BuilderApiToPicocliCommandsMapper` marks CLI parameters as required unless the parameter has `@Cli.Optional`.
 - Generated code or protocol enum-like classes may need explicit instrumenter exclusions if instrumentation changes behavior.

 ## Related Mechanisms Worth Checking